cpieloth/GPGPU-on-Hadoop/k-means/README.txt

-Implementation of k-means clustering for a n-dimensional space.
+Implementation of k-means clustering in a n-dimensional space.

 Mapper:
 * setup() reads the centroids from distributed cache to local RAM